“Instead of looking at the past, I put myself ahead twenty years and try to look at what I need to do now in order to get there then.”

 Women and men don’t often experience addiction or alcoholism in the same way.
 Since that’s the case, they are going to experience addiction recovery in the same way either.
 When rehab facilities choose to focus on addiction treatment options for women, they improve the quality of care, reduce relapse rates and offer a more personalized treatment experience.

 The Four Different Components of Gender-Specific Programming

-- They seek to improve care for women who seek help in their mental health
+- The program seeks to improve care for women who seek help in their mental health.

-- They focus on referring women to specialized addiction treatment
+- It focuses on referring women to specialized addiction treatment

-- They identify specific subgroups of women who could most benefit from a gender-specific addiction intervention
+- This program identifies specific subgroups of women who could most benefit from a gender-specific addiction intervention

-- They address the female-specific risk factors of addiction (including initiating treatment, continuing treatment, and finding the best outcome for treatment)
+- It addresses the female-specific risk factors of addiction (including initiating treatment, continuing treatment, and finding the best outcome for treatment)